“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 - This spot is brimming with history, and simply walking around the archaeological place will engage you with interesting facts and legends.

-- It’s impossible to be bored here, as you can visit other vital temples adjacent to Acropolis, such as Erechtheion and the Temple of Athena Nike.
+- It’s impossible to be bored here, as you can visit other vital temples adjacent to the Acropolis, such as Erechtheion and the Temple of Athena Nike.

 - Explore the extraordinary architectural refinement of Acropolisater became a global symbol of democracy.